frees-io/frees-rpc-workshop/README.md

 As you can see, we are hardcoding the segment list, nonetheless, this list could be fetched from a database, but we are good for now with this dummy implementation.

-As takeaways, with this protocol definition we have two things:
+As takeaways, with this protocol definition, we have two things:

-* Service that can be attached to any RPC server.
+* A service that can be attached to any RPC server.
 * Auto-derived rpc client of this service.

 In the next section, we are going to see both pieces in action, end-to-end.